|| Memories of Route 40 in New Jersey

 concern.
 We spent the next hour hosing down the stations and each other.

-I graduated from Woodstown High School on June 8th, 1955.
-The ceremony was uneventful compared
+I graduated from Woodstown High School, which is located on Route 40.
+The ceremony was

 were on hand for the occasion, but they were not in the grandstand with the rest of us.
 They